 If things go well our company will go from strength to strength and therein lies the problem.

-I am sure that by this stage you may think that I am suffering from madness and delusion in stating that a company increasing in strength and profitability is actually a concern.
+We are sure that by this stage you may think that we are suffering from madness and delusion in stating that a company increasing in strength and profitability is actually a concern.